jshoyer/ictvxlsx/README.md

 so I like to combine the tables.
 In effect
 this adds the exemplar sequence (e) information to the MSL.
+(If you never expect to use the revision history in the MSL, you might find it simpler to just use VMR alone.)

+Get the exemplar rows
+and join tables like so:
 ```{r}
 library(dplyr)